highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 First, you'll have to write an Entity Script to put on the slot machine's Spin Lever.
 This script will send a message to an Assignment Client script that we'll write in a later step.
 This message will kick off the rest of the game logic.

-[Click here](./slotMachineSpinLever.js) to download a pre-made "Spin Lever" entity script.
+<a href="assets/slotMachineSpinLever.js" target="_blank">Click here</a> to download a pre-made "Spin Lever" entity script.
 Follow along with the comments in the code to understand what it's doing!

 Note that all users who load the Spin Lever entity will be individually running this script as if it were an Interface script.